colinmcardell/monome-norns-template/bin/dev/DEVELOPMENT.md

 ### Visual Studio Code – Configuration

-Included in this template is a `.vscode` folder that contains various file for vscode:
+Included in this template is a `.vscode` folder that contains various file for Visual Studio Code:

 - `extensions.json`: Recommended extensions for Visual Studio Code
 - `settings.json`: Recommended workspace settings